obfusk/koneko/README.md

 A block consists of:

-* optional arguments (which are popped from the stack, right to left);
+* optional parameters (for which the arguments are popped from the stack -- right to left (i.e. from the top of the stack) -- when the block is called);
 * code (i.e. a sequence of tokens) that is executed when the block is called.

-A block is delimited by square brackets; arguments (if any) are separated from the code by a `.`.
+A block is delimited by square brackets; parameters (if any) are separated from the code by a `.`.

 ```koneko